imgag/ngs-bits/doc/GSvar/cnv_analysis_clincnv.md

 However, when lowering the cutoff, the number of CNVs increases dramatically.
 Thus, low cutoffs should only be used when looking at specific regions of interest, e.g. a single gene that matches the phenotype of the patient.

-The following table shows the expected number of CNVS for exomes/genomes using different log-likelihood cutoffs:
+The following table shows the expected number of CNVs for exomes/genomes using different log-likelihood cutoffs:

 <table>
 	<tr><th>log-likelihood cutoff</th><th>exome</th><th>genome</th></tr>